 We absolutely loved Roozengaarde.
 It was just breathtaking with the rows and rows of tulips against snow-capped mountains.
 But it was also breathtakingly cold since we decided to arrive when the sun was already hanging so low in the sky.
 We also didn’t realize the gift shop and food offerings closed earlier than the field, so we missed out on that part of the experience.

 We’d definitely recommend arriving a bit earlier in the day unless you just really want that golden hour lighting, then bring warm clothes!

 After walking out to the large fields of various-colored tulips, we strolled through the stunningly manicured gardens closer to the front, admired the quaint windmill (reminisced on Zaanse Schans briefly), and just soaked up that fresh PNW air!

-A day ended up being perfect to experience the Skagit Valley Tulips!
+A day ended up being perfect to experience the tulips in Skagit county!
 Of course, Washington has so much to offer; you could easily spend more time in this area or explore further.
 We decided we wanted solitude, so hopped a ferry to Orcas Island for an off-season very relaxing couple of days.
 It was lovely!